reactjs/react.dev/beta/src/pages/learn/reusing-logic-with-custom-hooks.md

 </Sandpack>

 Effects let you connect React to external systems.
-The more coordination between Effects is needed (for example, to combine many animations), the more it makes sense to extract that logic out of Effects and Hooks *completely* like in the sandbox above.
+The more coordination between Effects is needed (for example, to chain multiple animations), the more it makes sense to extract that logic out of Effects and Hooks *completely* like in the sandbox above.
 Then, the code you extracted *becomes* the "external system."
 This lets your Effects stay simple because they only need to send messages to the system you've moved outside React.

 The examples above assume that the fade-in logic needs to be written in JavaScript.
 However, this particular fade-in animation is both simpler and much more efficient to implement with a plain [CSS Animation:](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations)